ExIfDev/Easy-FPS-Decompiler/README.md

  - datamining
  - maintaining abandoned games

-This software was *not* meant to "steal" others work, and it's developer (me) does not condone such behavior, please be mindful and don't abuse this software for non ethical purposes.
+This software was *not* meant to "steal" others work, and it's developer (me) does not condone such behaviour, please be mindful and don't abuse this software for non ethical purposes.

  ## Why no source code?